naemon/naemon.github.io/documentation/usersguide/about.md

 ### Acknowledgements

-Several people have contributed to Naemon Core by either reporting bugs, suggesting improvements, writing plugins, etc.  A list of some of the many contributors to the development of Naemon Core can be found in the THANKS file in the root of the Naemon Core distribution.
+Several people have contributed to Naemon by either reporting bugs, suggesting improvements, writing plugins, etc.  A list of some of the many contributors to the development of Naemon Core can be found in the THANKS file in the root of the Naemon Core distribution.

 ## Downloading The Latest Version